Mental health pressures in England

 COVID-19 has only accelerated this trend, driving an increase in the number of people who are in contact with secondary mental health services.
 Mental health services in England received a record 5 million referrals during 2023 (up 33% from 2019), with the number of people in contact with mental health services steadily rising.
 As demand goes up pressure will be felt not only on mental health services but on general practice, at a time when GPs continue to face the wide-ranging impacts of the pandemic.

 From the graph below we can see that for both adult and children and adolescent mental health (CAMHS) services, more people are asking for help than ever before.
 However, for CAMHS, the increase is most stark.
-There are over three times as many children and young people in contact with mental health services as there were seven years ago.
+There are more than three times as many children and young people in contact with mental health services now as there were seven years ago.

 We can also see from the below graph strong evidence that those in areas of higher deprivation are more likely to be in contact with mental health services.
 This must be impetus for government action to improve economic security for the population.